rundsk/dsk/docs/10_The Design Definitions Tree/02_Documents/10_Components/Color Card and Color Group/01-Readme.md

 Moving the mouse over a color card reveals accessibility information about the contrast ratio of black and white to the color.
 Clicking a color card copies the color’s value.

-Colors can be used inline as well, for example this beautful shade of <Color color="#EE2222">Red</Color> is just gorgeous!

 # Examples

 ## Single Color